breqdev/breq.dev/src/projects/botbuilder.md

 # Overview

 BotBuilder is an online tool that allows people to build custom Discord commands by dragging blocks.
-These commands are then added as slash commands to the user's guild (similar to bots built with <Link to="/projects/flask-discord-interactions">flask-discord-interactions</Link>).
+These commands are then added as slash commands to the user's guild ).

 # Motivation

-After building the <Link to="/projects/flask-discord-interactions">flask-discord-interactions</Link> library, I realized how Discord's Interactions API could enable interesting custom commands with less overhead than a traditional Gateway-based bot.
+After building the [flask-discord-interactions](/projects/flask-discord-interactions) library, I realized how Discord's Interactions API could enable interesting custom commands with less overhead than a traditional Gateway-based bot.
 Many of my friends wanted to create their own Discord bot to include custom commands, but running a Discord bot typically requires registering as a developer, finding hosting, handling tokens, installing a library, writing code, and other tasks that might prove difficult for someone inexperienced with programming.
 I wanted to create a service that would allow users to add custom commands to their Discord servers without any prior knowledge of bot development or code.

 # Technical Description